Reflections from Sara on the evolution of her life as a writer:

 As a writer, I have followed a meandering path, and have had many adventures along the way.

-Since that turning, I have published, most recently, Chance Particulars: A Writer’s Field Notebook for Travelers, Bloggers, Essayists, Memoirists, Novelists, Journalists, Adventurers, Naturalists, Sketchers, and Other Note-Takers and Recorders of Life.
-I have also authored Born Under an Assumed Name: The Memoir of a Cold War Spy’s Daughter, a book about my exotic and challenging childhood, and two books of literary journalism that rose out of my passion for exploring far-off people and places: Dusk on the Campo: A Journey in Patagonia and Bread of Three Rivers: The Story of a French Loaf.
+Since that turning, I have published two memoirs: Born Under an Assumed Name: The Memoir of a Cold War Spy’s Daughter and Black Water and Tulips: My Mother, the Spy’s Wife, a Mother-Daughter Memoir.
+These recount, from different angles, my exotic and challenging childhood spent overseas in a world of espionage.
+I have also authored two books of literary journalism sparked by my passion for exploring far-off people and places: Dusk on the Campo: A Journey in Patagonia and Bread of Three Rivers: The Story of a French Loaf.
+In addition to these works, I have written two guides for writers: To Write the Past: A Memoir Writer’s Companion, Chance Particulars: A Writer’s Field Notebook.
 Another publication, Of Many Lands: Journal of a Traveling Childhood, is a memoir writing guide for young people who grew up abroad as I did.
-My memoirs, essays, and commentaries have been published in national literary magazines, newspapers such as the Washington Post, and produced for Public Radio’s All Things Considered.
+My memoirs, essays, and commentaries have been published in national literary magazines such as The American Scholar, newspapers such as the Washington Post, and produced for Public Radio’s All Things Considered.

 I have taught writing for over twenty years at The Writer’s Center, the wonderful literary hub of the nation’s capitol.
 I have offered writing workshops, as well, at Johns Hopkins University and Vermont College of Fine Arts; New Directions, a writing program of the Washington Baltimore Center for Psychoanalysis; and through private seminars in the U.S. and abroad.
 Recently, I have designed, led, and trained others to lead, “Writing for Resilience” workshops designed to help health care workers and staff of NGO’s process the traumas inherent to their work.